-Bohème is meaningful for both its geographical reference and perhaps, ethos.
-The Bohemian Highway runs through our town, Occidental, on the Sonoma Coast.
-The road's name stems from the late 1800s when San Francisco's Bohemian Club followed this route to a nearby grove.
-To me it’s natural that a club celebrating bohemian life was drawn to this place of beauty.
-130 years ago and still today the Sonoma Coast provokes artistic expression and free living.
+Bohème was originally chosen for its geographical reference to the Bohemian Highway that runs through our town, Occidental, on the Sonoma Coast.
+The road's name arose in the late 1800s when San Francisco's Bohemian Club followed this summertime route to a grove in the redwoods.
+It seems natural that a group celebrating bohemian life were drawn to this place of beauty, and that was 130 years ago.
+Still today, the Sonoma Coast provokes artistic expression and free living.

 Why did you start making Pinot Noir?

-Serendipity, really.
-In 2000 my uncle, Chuck Wagner, hired me to manage his Pinot vineyard near Occidental.
-I was drawn to farming first for its variability and newness [in my life].
+In 2000 my uncle, Chuck Wagner, hired me to manage his Pinot noir vineyard near Occidental.
+I was drawn to farming initially for its variability and newness [in my life].
 Admittedly, I wasn’t as taken by wine at that time as I am now.
-I’m also fascinated machines and working outside.
-I was curious about growing grapes.
+I’m also fascinated machines and working outside, and was curious about growing grapes.
 It certainly meant a great deal that I was continuing a family tradition.
-Soon I had an epiphany about the incredible wines that surrounded me.
-Right then the Sonoma Coast took on a deeper meaning to me.
+Soon I had an epiphany about the transformative wines that surrounded me.
+Right then the Sonoma Coast became my place of inspiration.

 How is Pinot demanding?

-First, it takes great care to farm; it’s delicate and high-maintenance.
-For example, a strategy in growing is to pluck leaves from around the compact clusters to help air circulate through the canopy, preventing mold.
+Pinot Noir is delicate and takes great care to farm.
+For example, a technique in growing is to pluck leaves from near the compact clusters to help ventilation through the canopy, preventing mold.
 If too many leaves are pulled and the grapes are over-exposed, grapes can get sunburned on intensely sunny days.
 So in one vineyard we learned to pull leaves from inside of the canopy only.
 It gives good circulation, yet dappled sunlight.
 It's the right balance for that vineyard and site.

 The upside to Pinot’s fickleness is that grapes respond quickly to inputs.
-The day following a spring rain or shoot-thinning pass, vines perk up and leaves turn a darker shade.
-They’re amazingly alive and responsive.
-Working closely with the vines helps us learn how best to tend them.
+The day following a spring rain or shoot-thinning pass, vines immediately come alive and might even turn a darker shade.
+They’re amazingly responsive.
+Working closely with the vines helps us learn how best to care for them.

 What about Chardonnay – what do you love about it?

-I love its refreshing acidity and symphony of fruit are so great.
+Chardonnay’s refreshing acidity, texture and symphony of fruit are so great.
 I love how Chardonnay pairs with lighter foods, especially seafood.
 It can be rich and viscous or bright and refreshing with mineral elements.
 While not as finicky as Pinot, Chardonnay is very much an artistic expression.
-Some believe it’s a "winemaker’s grape," meaning a winemaker can guide its ultimate character.
+Some believe it’s a ‘winemaker’s grape,’ meaning a winemaker can guide its ultimate character.
 If there are three recipes for Pinot, there are 40 for Chardonnay.
 Still, there seems no substitute for grapes with a long ripening period.
 The best Chardonnays I’ve had come from cool-weather sites.

 What’s unique about your approach?

-We benefit from excellent quality vineyards, mostly dry farmed, and petite-berried Wente clone, with yields typically 1.5 - 2 tons per acre.
-Grapes ripen 2-3 weeks later on the coast.
-From this we hope to achieve greater depth and character.
+We’re lucky to have excellent vineyard sites, mostly dry farmed, with petite-berried Wente clones, and yields typically 1.5 - 2 tons per acre.
+Grapes ripen two or three weeks later on the coast, which I believe lends depth of flavor and texture with still modest ripeness.

 Where do you get your grapes?

-We grow all our own – about 19 acres of vineyard on three different parcels.
-We have a small team of dedicated hands.
+We grow our own – over 20 acres from a number of locations.
+We have a small and dedicated team.
 I’m constantly going around to the vineyards and deciding how best to coordinate jobs and utilize resources.
 It is truly great fun.

 What do you like about that?